eiwuert/taxi/public/docs/source/index.md

     "success": false,
     "data": [
         {
-            "picture": [
-                "The picture field is required."
-            ],
             "title": "Validation failed",
             "detail": "Validation for given fields have been failed, please check your inputs.", "status": 422